Puttingal temple fire: Recovery

 The Indian Navy dispatched one Dornier 228 transport aircraft and two helicopters for rescue transport along with medical teams from Headquarters Southern Naval Command (HQSNC), Indian naval air station located in Kochi.
 The Indian Air Force, Army and Coast Guard were also involved.

 The majority of the victims were taken to Thiruvananthapuram Medical College.

 Investigation

 An investigation was ordered by Ramesh Chennithala, the Home Minister of Kerala.
-The police plans to take action against the display contractors and the temple administration.
+The police planned to take action against the display contractors and the temple administration.
 On 11 April 2016, five men who worked at the temple were taken into police custody for questioning.
 During the night of 11 April and into 12 April, the police arrested a further seven people connected with Puttingal temple, including the president.